Finding Legal Help

 Divorce Education for Children Online Class Dates

 Divorce Education for Children Classes are currently not available.
-Classes are expected to resume August 2021.
-Please check back at that time.
+Please check back later.
 If a judge or commissioner has court ordered the class for your child(ren), please contact 801-578-3897 for more information.
 Thank you.

 You may register your child for ONE of the following classes:

 The Longevity Project¹ (an eight-decade long study) found that children are impacted more negatively by divorce than the death of a parent.

 Research shows many children continue to report painful feelings for years following divorce²; this is true even after behavior problems subside.
 Some children engage in risky behaviors, receive poor grades in school, and struggle with peer relationships during divorce; these are signs that children need help adjusting.
 Other children, who may appear to be adjusting well, showing no signs of mental stress or trauma, tend to have trouble with relationships, trust, and intimacy later in life.
 Parents of children going through a divorce can help their child/ren by registering them for a Divorce Education for Children Online class.

 The Divorce Education for Children Online Subcommittee is dedicated to providing a safe educational environment where children can learn skills to help them through their parents' separation or divorce.
 The Divorce Education for Children Online program is a child-centered program that compliments Divorce Education for Adults.
 As adults learn to recognize distress in their children and talk to their children about divorce, children who take the Divorce Education for Children Online class practice coping skills, and how to talk to their parents about how they feel and what they need.